 The oats in this recipe provide soluble fiber, which may help lower cholesterol and keep your bowels regular.
 They also provide pre-biotics, which as mentioned in last week’s Happy Gut Kefir Smoothie, are essential for feeding the healthy bacteria in your gut.

 These pancakes are banana-sweetened, meaning there is no added sugar.
-Keep them on the healthy side by being mindful of how much syrup you use.
-One tablespoon of maple syrup contains about 52 calories and about 13 grams of sugar.
+Keep them nutritious by being mindful of how much syrup you use.
+One tablespoon of maple syrup contains about 13 grams of sugar.